jduran9987/mvc-data-pipeline/README.md

 ## Airflow Webserver
 In your browser, go to `http://localhost:8080` and turn on the nyc_collisions_pipeline DAG to begin triggering the tasks.

+## Tutorial
+Please visit my blog for a step-by-step tutorial for this project at https://duran9987.medium.com/lets-build-an-elt-pipeline-part-i-introduction-fd40a8a81aa5